-Students will be able to perform work related to carpentry, plumbing, ground maintenance, electrical, general maintenance of heating, ventilation, air conditioning and refrigeration, and (HVAC/R) and operation maintenance of boiler plants.
+Students will be able to perform work related to plumbing, ground carpentry, maintenance, electrical, general maintenance of heating, ventilation, air conditioning and refrigeration, complete (HVAC/R) and operation and maintenance of boiler plants.
 The program also prepares students to take local and State of Michigan examinations for obtaining license(s) for Mechanical Maintenance and Mechanics Education and Certification for Health Care (MECH) State of Michigan.
 The certificate will fulfill the competency requirements for the Joint Commission on Accreditation of Hospital Organization (JCAHO) for facility maintenance training.
 Students may be eligible to waive certain course.